 Yes, the courses offered by CEA are qualifications.
 They are registered in terms of the Council for Higher Education guidelines.

-The fee includes all lectures during the five days, all the study material, the test and assignment evaluation and the certification.
-It also includes refreshments and lunch.
+The fee includes all lectures, all the study material, the test and assignment evaluation and the certification.

 Our programmes are stand-alone learning units/packages.
 Our objective is to provide delegates with a meaningful body of knowledge that can be utilised in practice after completion of a programme.
 The programmes are not structured to be “building blocks” for other qualifications.
 It is practical career enhancing learning experiences .
 However, HR Practitioners and other interested parties can assess the “learning weight” of the programmes and acknowledge that when assessing the knowledge standing of an applicant or employee.